SnowSzn/rgss-script-editor/README.md

 # RGSS Script Editor

-This is an extension for Visual Studio Code that makes VSCode usable as a script editor for RPG Maker XP, RPG Maker VX and RPG Maker VX Ace.
+This is an extension for Visual Studio Code that makes VSCode usable as the script editor for RPG Maker series based on RGSS framework:
+- RPG Maker XP
+- RPG Maker VX
+- RPG Maker VX Ace

+In a nutshell, this extension extracts each script in the bundle file that RPG Maker uses into individual ruby files.
-This extension extracts all the scripts from the bundle file that RPG Maker uses, and overwrites the bundle file with a 'script loader' script that loads individual scripts based on a text file that dictates the loading order.
+Once the extraction is done, it makes a backup of the original bundle file and overwrites it with a 'script loader' script that loads ruby scripts inside a relative folder based on a text file that dictates the loading order.

+Since this extension uses a different approach for loading scripts, you can use the RPG Maker editor and edit scripts in Visual Studio Code at the same time without worrying about RPG Maker overwriting the bundled file with outdated data.

+**Long explanation**

+RPG Maker loads all data (including the game's scripts) at startup when the editor is launched, that's why you can modify the scripts inside their built-in script editor and the modification will be saved into the bundled data file (Scripts.(rxdata/rvdata/rvdata2)), this happens with every modification you do inside their editor, from maps to the whole database, they are saved into the appropiate data file.

+The problem is that RPG Maker does not save this modifications individually, all files are saved at the same time, this means that even if you do not make any modification to the game's scripts and modified something else (for example: the database) all scripts will be overwritten with the initial data that was loaded.

+This produces an incompatibility with any external script editor or Visual Studio Code extension that works by overwriting the Scripts bundle data file since the editor will overwrite it everytime the project is saved, so basically the easy solution is not having the editor and the external script editor opened and working at the same time.

+This extension tries to circumvent this limitation by overwriting the script bundle data file with a script loader that will load external scripts inside a relative path within the project's folder.

+It also allows to specify a load order and even organize the scripts inside folders, the script loader will read the ``load_order.txt`` file and load each script until end of line is reached.

+For security reasons, a backup scripts bundle data file is created when the extraction is done.

 ## Features

-- **Run the Game:** Run the game in VSCode using a custom keybind (F12 by default)
+- **Run Game:** You can run the game within VSCode using a keybind (F12 by default)
+- **Backup Creation:** Backs up the scripts bundled file when extraction is done.
+- **Scripts Extraction:** You can extracts all scripts inside the data file to a custom directory within the project's folder.
+- **Script Loader:** The game will load all scripts files individually based on a load order
-  - Test mode: You can enable/disable test mode when running the game.
+- **Workspace Support**: You can change the active folder easily in a workspace.
-  - Console Window: You can enable/disable console allocation when running the game. **(only available for RPG Maker VX Ace)**
-  - Custom Arguments: If you want to run the game with your custom arguments you can set them in the extension's settings.
-- TBD.

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+TODO: Add some GIFs or screenshots

 For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)
+using: \!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements